 - 2 tsp.
 (10 ml) black, white, or mixed peppercorns

-- Peel and dice peaches or nectarines and mango into ⅛-1/4 inch cubes.
+- Peel mango.
+Dice peaches or nectarines and peeled mango into 1/8-1/4 inch cubes.
 For a smoother texture, blend them using a blender or pulse them a few times in a food processor or blender.

 - For a thicker chutney texture, either strain the mixture first through a mesh strainer over a bowl for a few hours to let the juice drain out, or cook fruit until water evaporates.
 If cooking, allow fruit to cool down to body temperature before finishing recipe.

 - Add honey, vinegar/brine, lemon juice/kombucha to a wide-mouth quart-sized mason jar.

 - Chop raisins and add to jar.